 But night workers have all day free….

 Not quite.
-The need for sleep and rest is still vitally important and once sleep has been achieved either side of a shift, you are left with a few hours at most to really try and be social.
+The need for sleep and rest is still vitally important and once sleep has been achieved on either side of a shift, you are left with a few hours at most to really try and be social.
 Throw in errands, preparing for work and that time becomes dramatically shorter.
-Not to mention its a lot harder to be social when everyone you know is at work during the day.
+Not to mention it’s a lot harder to be social when everyone you know is at work during the day.

 Remember if you work in the healthcare sector in any roles, day or night, you can get access to hundreds of amazing discounts, along with cashback and vouchers when you sign up for free to Health Service Discounts.